raspiblitz/raspiblitz/README.md

 * Login per SSH as before and reset the passwords (`FINAL RECOVERY LOGIN` on LCD).
 Then a final reboot will happen.
 * Login per SSH with your new password A & unlock LND wallet with password C. Now blockchain needs to catch up and then your RaspiBlitz should be ready and show you (under INFO) your on-chain & channel balance.

-If you dont have an LCD or HDMI monitor connected it might be a bit difficult to see what state your RaspiBlitz is in.
+If you don't have an LCD or HDMI monitor connected it might be a bit difficult to see what state your RaspiBlitz is in.
 Just (re-)try to login per SSH again after the reboots (might always take some time until it reacts).

 ## Interface / APIs